zcash/zips/zip-draft-multisig-dev-fund.rst

 Mining rewards / Block rewards
   Transaction fees and coinbase rewards, i.e. fees paid for processing transactions and the newly issued ZEC associated with block generation.
 Network upgrade
-  Any planned change or set of changes to the Zcash software, introduced as part of the standard Network Upgrade Pipeline [#NUPIPELINE]_ or otherwise.
+  Any planned change or set of changes to the Zcash software, introduced as part of the standard Network Upgrade Pipeline [#NU-pipeline]_ or otherwise.
 Zcash Development Fund
   A set of addresses controlled jointly by the Electric Coin Company, the Zcash Foundation, and a Third Entity to be determined.
 These addresses are used to hold funds intended for research, development, maintenance, and other types of technical work directly connected to the various software implementations of the Zcash protocol, as well as non-technical initiatives (including design, marketing, events, regulatory outreach, education, governance, and any other form of business or community development) that contribute to the long-term success of the Zcash network.
 In the context of this proposal, 20% of Zcash coinbase rewards between 2020 and 2024 halvings are automatically directed to the Zcash Development Fund, but this does not exclude other funding mechanisms, both during and after the aforementioned period.
 Applicant